by Arthur Caplan, Ph.D. and Bruce Levin, Ph.D.

 Comparison 1 10 11

 The P-value for testing the null hypothesis of no difference is 0.0006.
-The likelihood ratio weight of evidence in favor of an efficacy hypothesis and against the null hypothesis is 71.6—that is generally considered quite strong evidence.
+The likelihood ratio weight of evidence in favor of an efficacy hypothesis and against the null hypothesis is 71.6—that

 The views, opinions and positions expressed by these authors and blogs are theirs and do not necessarily represent that of the Bioethics Research Library and Kennedy Institute of Ethics or Georgetown University.